awsdocs/aws-opsworks-user-guide/doc_source/layers-elb.md

 After you attach a load balancer to a layer, AWS OpsWorks Stacks does the following:
 + Deregisters any currently registered instances\.
-+ Automatically registers the layer's instance's when they come online and deregisters instances when they leave the online state, including load\-based and time\-based instances\.
++ Automatically registers the layer's instances when they come online and deregisters instances when they go offline, including load\-based and time\-based instances\.
-+ Automatically activates and deactivates the instances' Availability Zones\.
++ Automatically starts routing requests to registered instances in their Availability Zones\.

 If you have enabled the load balancer's [connection draining](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/config-conn-drain.html) feature, you can specify whether AWS OpsWorks Stacks supports it\.
 If you enable connection draining support \(the default setting\), after an instance is shut down, AWS OpsWorks Stacks does the following:
 + Deregisters the instance from the load balancer\.